rubenvoss/devops-rails/rails_continuous_integration.md

 Change it to this:
 ```
-# This workflow will install a prebuilt Ruby version, install dependencies, and
+# This workflow will install a prebuilt Ruby version, install dependencies, and run tests.
-# run tests.
 name: "Ruby on Rails CI"
 on:
+  # this runs on every push to master or pull request.
   push:
     branches: [ "master" ]
   pull_request:
     branches: [ "master" ]
 jobs:
+  # the test job that we're running.
   test:
     runs-on: ubuntu-latest
     services:
+      # our database container that runs on linux alpine for speed.
       postgres:
         image: postgres:14.5-alpine3.16
         ports: